aria2/aria2/doc/manual-src/en/aria2c.rst

 .. function:: aria2.tellWaiting(offset, num, [keys])

-  This method returns the list of waiting download, including paused downloads. *offset* is of type integer and specifies the offset from the download waiting at the front. *num* is of type integer and specifies the number of downloads to be returned.
+  This method returns the list of waiting download, i file.
+  If you want to add BitTorrent Magnet URI, use :func:`aria2.addUri` method instead.  *torrent* is of type base64 which contains Base64-encoded ncluding paused downloads. *offset* is of type integer and specifies the offset from the download waiting at the front. *num* is of type integer and specifies the number of downloads to be returned.
 For *keys*